-To: cc: Subject: E:Alert CPD Employee - Beta Site Redux
+E:Alert - Beta Site Redux

-Dear CPD employee:
+Dear Office of Administration employee:

-First, please accept our thanks for your response to our surveys regarding implementation of the Beta Site in CPD.
-Because of your participation, Management agreed to negotiate implementation of ePerformance and the extension of the Beta Site (now referred to as SMART) to FHEO, GNMA, CIO, CPO, CFO and Healthy Homes.
-Furthermore, Management agreed to include CPD and the Office of Administration in the negotiated agreement.
-Your participation in the surveys was critical to helping Human Resources understand that the Beta Site implementation was problematic and had to be changed.
+This is an update of the implementation of the Beta Site in the Office of Administration and other HUD organizations.
+Management refused to bargain initial implementation of the Beta Site last spring.
+However, in part because of problems with that implementation, Management agreed to negotiate implementation of ePerformance and extension of the Beta Site (now referred to as SMART) to FHEO, GNMA, CIO, CPO, CFO and Healthy Homes.
+Furthermore, Management agreed to include CPD and Admin in the negotiated agreement.

 The Council and Management signed a negotiated agreement on the new system Monday afternoon.
 A copy of Supplement 81 is attached.
+Management will soon begin briefing employees about both ePerformance and SMART performance criteria.
 Unlike with the Beta Site, Management will conduct training for employees, as well as Rating and Reviewing Officials, in ePerformance and SMART performance criteria.